 Account Setup Fee: Some banks may charge a one-time fee for setting up an account for international investments.

-It varies from broker to broker, it can be a flat fee per trade or a percentage of the traded value.
+It varies by broker: it can be a flat fee per trade or a percentage of the traded value.
+Check your broker’s fee structure before opening the broking account.

 Fluctuations in INR-USD exchange rates affect purchase costs, withdrawal amounts, and the number of shares/units allotted.